Wood nets UK North Sea contract wins worth $160 million in Q4 2021

 Craig Shanaghey, Wood’s President of Operations for Europe, Middle East, and Africa, remarked: “The energy industry has been significantly challenged throughout the pandemic, putting pressure on asset operators and the supply chain to ensure security of energy supply under extraordinary circumstances.
 Throughout 2021 we have secured valuable contract awards that strengthen our role as a trusted partner for on- and offshore asset operations in the North Sea.”

 The contract awards are collectively valued at around $160 million.
 The series of awards will enable Wood to leverage its heritage and expertise in North Sea energy infrastructure to partner with clients.
-It will also make it possible for the firm to build on long-standing relationships to optimise operations, increase production efficiency, and drive decarbonisation to ensure reliable, safe and sustainable energy supply across a suite of onshore and offshore assets.
+It will also make it possible for the firm to build on long-standing relationships to optimise operations, increase production efficiency, and drive decarbonisation to ensure a reliable, safe and sustainable energy supply across a suite of onshore and offshore assets.

 “As we collectively, as a society and industry, seek to accelerate the journey towards a net-zero future, a huge enabler for our success will be driving down the carbon intensity of the conventional energy production that we still need today,” added Shanaghey.